uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/mtd-terminology.html.md

 ### Making Tax Digital for Income Tax

-Initial caps, except 'for'.

-This is the name of the service.
-Do not use variations or alternatives, like 'Making Tax Digital for Income Tax Self Assessment'.
+The service is called 'Making Tax Digital for Income Tax'.
+Do not use abbreviations or variations, like 'MTD for Income Tax' or 'Making Tax Digital for Income Tax Self Assessment'.

 ### mandation

 Do not use 'mandation' or 'mandated'.
 Say 'you must' and quote the date, if necessary, to give context.
 For example, say 'If you must use Making Tax Digital for Income Tax' rather than 'If you're a mandated customer'.

-### Making Tax Digital
+### MTD, Making Tax Digital

-The service is called 'Making Tax Digital for Income Tax'.
-Do not use abbreviations or variations, like 'MTD for Income Tax' or 'Making Tax Digital for Income Tax Self Assessment'.
+Do not use the acronym 'MTD' in user-facing content.
+See [Making Tax Digital for Income Tax](https://developer.service.hmrc.gov.uk/guides/income-tax-mtd-end-to-end-service-guide/documentation/mtd-terminology.html#making-tax-digital-for-income-tax).

 Use the brand name 'Making Tax Digital' sparingly.
 Where necessary, use it to help people understand the difference between classic Self Assessment and Making Tax Digital for Income Tax in GOV.UK guidance.

 Avoid using 'Making Tax Digital' in content once someone has signed up for it (unless you’re telling them HMRC has signed them up automatically, through a process that’s known internally as triggered migration).
 Focus on the task they’re trying to complete instead.

-### MTD

-Do not use the acronym 'MTD' in user-facing content.
-See [Making Tax Digital for Income Tax](https://developer.service.hmrc.gov.uk/guides/income-tax-mtd-end-to-end-service-guide/documentation/mtd-terminology.html#making-tax-digital-for-income-tax).

 ### new penalties